 - Then, the admin will provision the product-specific licenses to the users once the user has been added to the CRM.

-- Your company’s Chili Piper admin will need to allocate product-specific licenses to individual users.
+- Your company's Chili Piper admin must allocate product-specific licenses to individual users.

 - The SSO integration cannot authenticate user connections to their CRM or Calendars.